karlozsanti/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writing a script that diplays the content of the /etc/passwd file.
+Writing a script that diplays the last 10 lines of the /etc/passwd file.